Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

-    For this project to work correctly, the mongodb docker container will have to be named **mongodb** and listen to **localhost's port 27017**, thus a mapping between the container's 27017 port (default for MongoDB) to the port 27017 port on the localhost.
+    For this project to work correctly, the mongodb docker container will have to be named **mongodb** and listen to **localhost's port 27017**, thus a mapping between the container's 27017 port (default for MongoDB) and the port 27017 port of the localhost.

     * `name:` mongodb
     * `port:` `localhost:27017 <--> mongodb:27017`